Best Camping Knives: The Top 7 of 2019

-For less than $20, this knife held up amazingly well to intensive tasks.
+For its affordable price, this knife held up amazingly well to intensive tasks.
 We’ve used this knife on a few occasions to clean freshly-caught fish.
 One of our testers once made an entire backpack frame out of Juniper branches with a Morakniv Companion.

 We didn’t have a lot of negative things to say about this knife.
 It’s clearly not designed for really heavy-duty tasks, so if you’re looking for something you can use to bring down small trees in a survival situation, check out our recommendation below.

 The Companion also requires fairly frequent re-sharpening.
 After a month of testing, it had dulled slightly, and we got a small bend in the edge from chopping on a hard surface.
 Still, the blade is easy to work and resharpen to a razor edge.

 If you’re only going to buy one camping knife to do everything, this is it.

 The KA-BAR Becker Campanion is a beast of a knife.
 Weighing a full pound and with a solid full-tang construction, this knife is ready to rumble right out of the box.